cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group_d-sami-salem-zayed-ibrohim/reports/design_reflection.md

 Salem Al Shamsi:

 - Writing the analysis report
-- Reviewing a sequence diagram
+- Reviewing a class diagram
 - Identifying 3 design violations
 - Identifying a code smell
 - Reflecting on the incorporation of feature 6